Digital Marketing Career Blueprint Review

 Will this give you ALL the experience you need to land your first job?
 Most likely.

 Some applicants might need to continue gaining experience to have a better grasp on the topics taught in the course.

 On experience, let’s remember that Seth’s course is a “training wheels” (excellent training wheels) course for starting a digital marketing career.

-"You’ll learn a lot more from your first entry-level job than you ever will in an online course." a quotes by Seth Hymes himself (from one of his course videos).
+"You’ll learn a lot more from your first entry-level job than you ever will in an online course." a quotes by Seth himself (from one of his course videos).

 Now let’s move onto a common question that gets asked about Seth’s course!

 Do You Need a College Degree to Get An Online Marketing Job?

-As I previously said, some colleges offer certificate programs or degrees in digital marketing, but they’re expensive and get outdated quickly.
+As I previously said, some schools offer certificate programs or degrees in digital marketing, but they’re expensive and get outdated quickly.

 In the world of digital marketing, things change swiftly.
 What you once learned a year ago may no longer apply in SEO because Google updated their algorithm.
-What was once Google Ad’s familiar interface can get updated.
+What was once Google Ad’s familiar interface and/or rules can get updated.